Eamon Dunphy: In popular culture

-The deceased satirist Dermot Morgan, known to international audiences as Father Ted, did a much admired Eamon Dunphy impression on the satirical radio show Scrap Saturday.
+The deceased satirist and actor Dermot Morgan, known to international audiences as Father Ted, did a much-admired Eamon Dunphy impression on the satirical radio show Scrap Saturday.
 Different sketches had him engaged in apparent inane and ridiculous arguments.
-They ranged from his criticism of Mother Teresa for not being a real nun to his attack on the week's weather.
+They ranged from his criticism of Mother Teresa for "not being a real nun" to his attack on the week's weather.
 Dunphy left RTÉ's analysis team the day before the 1986 FIFA World Cup Final, when he objected to Morgan's portrayal of him and Giles as monosyllabic.

 Dunphy's hyperbole was parodied on RTÉ's Après Match show lampooning celebrities, footballers and broadcasters.

 Oliver Callan also does impersonations of Dunphy, one of which Dunphy approved for a radio charity advertisement.